30 August 2023 | BY ANDJELKA JANKOVIC | Life

 A relationship is a fascinating territory for endless conversation.

 Love should feel like soft peace and expansive flow.
+Not anxiously waiting for a reply.

 I really like my own company, so I have to enjoy yours just as much.